smarthost-tr/HIP/0019-third-party-manufacturers/smart-host-technology.md

 ## Risks & Challenges (required)

 Please tell us about some of the challenges that would prevent these products from becoming a reality, and how you might address them.

+``
+The main risk is the continuity of the materials used to manufacture the product and maintaining sufficient quantity in the warehouse to fill any shortage of shipments.
+In addition to marketing the product and opening new markets, we will keep advancing to market the product.
+``

 ## Other information (required)